-There are a number of anemometer stations where winds have been recorded and the information passed to the Met Office which could be useful in estimating wave conditions around Orkney.
-The only anemometer station on the islands is at Kirkwall which is equipped with Digital Anemograph Logging Equipment (DALE), which logs wind data onto magnetic tape, and which is sent to Bracknell for incorporation into the Climatological Data Bank.
-The recorder at Wick will also be fairly representative of conditions around Orkney, particularly on the east coast.
-This station is equipped with Semi-Automatic Meteorological Observing Systems (SAMOS) which produce wind statistics continuously for immediate archiving.
+There are a number of anemometer stations where winds have been recorded and the information passed to the Met Office which could be useful in estimating wave conditions around the Shetland Islands.
+At present the recorders at Sella Ness and Balta Sound are equipped with Semi-Automatic Meteorological Observing Systems (SAMOS) which produce wind statistics continuously for immediate archiving.
+The recorders at Lerwick and Sumburgh are equipped with Digital Anemograph Logging Equipment (DALE), which logs wind data onto magnetic tape, and which is sent to Bracknell for incorporation into the Climatological Data Bank.
+Information from the recorder on the Fair Isle may also be of some use.
+However, a graphical recorder is used there, which has to be hand-analysed to provide suitable data for archiving.
+A summary of the available wind data is provided in the following table: